-- (b) in any other case - (i) means the doctor or midwife responsible for the professional care of the child's mother at the birth: - (ii) if the child was still-born, means the doctor who examined the child's body after the birth; or - (iii) if no doctor or midwife was in attendance at the child's birth, means any person in attendance at the birth. - (2) When a child is born in the State, the responsible person must give the Registrar notice of the birth - (a) within one month after the birth; and - (b) in an approved form and manner.
+- in any other case (b) - means the doctor or midwife responsible for the professional care of the child's mother at the birth: - if the child was still-born, means the doctor who (ii) examined the child's body after the birth; or - if no doctor or midwife was in attendance at the (iii) child's birth, means any person in attendance at the birth. - (2) When a child is born in the State, the responsible person must give the Registrar notice of the birth - - within one month after the birth; and (a) - in an approved form and manner.